victorSauceda/woo/README.md

 # StyleShout Woo Ported to GatsbyJS

-Simple, clean and responsive landing page for your product or service.
+Simple, clean and responsive test landing page for your product or service.
 This is a [GatsbyJS](https://www.gatsbyjs.org/) port of StyleShout's [Woo](https://www.styleshout.com/free-templates/woo/) template.

 [**DEMO**](https://gatsby-starter-woo.netlify.app/)